 In Canada, movie classifications are assigned by individual provinces according to the prevailing community standards for that province.
-There are six classification boards that view and classify all films scheduled for public exhibition.
-Provinces that do not have their own classification board use the classifications assigned in partner provinces.
+There are six classification offices that view and classify all films scheduled for public exhibition.
+Provinces that do not have their own classification office use the classifications assigned in partner provinces.

 Q. Does Alberta Film Classification cut or ban films?

 In short, no. Alberta is the second province in Canada to surrender its powers of censorship and under the Film and Video Classification Act has no authority to cut or ban films from being shown in the province

 Q. Who are the classifiers and what are their qualifications?

 Alberta Film Classification is a section of the Arts Branch of the Ministry of Culture and Tourism.
 It is made up of a board of professional full-time film classifiers whose job it is to see every movie that is shown in public for an admission fee.

 Film classifiers are hired on the basis of their knowledge of film and the history of film classification issues, their ability to represent the attitudes of the Alberta public, their communication skills, and their interest in child development and media awareness strategies.

 Current film classifiers include men and women of various ages and backgrounds.
 They share a common interest in the many issues raised by entertainment media in contemporary Alberta society

 Q. How can Albertans have their voice heard about film classifications?

 Please visit the Contact Us page in order to be able to reach Alberta Film Classification by phone, fax, or email.
 Alberta Film Classification welcomes feedback from the public regarding the classification system.